a-xavier/tapes/README.md

 TAPES can:
 - use [ANNOVAR](annovar.openbioinformatics.org) (or [VEP](https://ensembl.org/info/docs/tools/vep/index.html)) annotated vcf/txt/csv files to prioritize variant, predict their pathogenicity (using both the ACMG Criteria and a direct pathogenicity probability ranked from 0 to 1).
 - generate useful reports in multi-sample vcf/cohorty studies
-- be used as an simplified interface for ANNOVAR
+- be used as an simplified interface for ANNOVAR.

+Please note that TAPES does not require an ANNOVAR installation to sort already annotated files.
 TAPES is mostly designed for mendelian diseases and exome studies of cohorts sharing a common phenotype but can prioritise any ANNOVAR annotated vcf file.

 TAPES is written for python3.
 You can use pip (pip3) for dependencies.